-In view of the above, a procurement and disposal assessment of County Government of Busia was conducted from 25th to 27th February, 2019.
-The assessment covered procurement and disposal proceedings for the period 1st July, 2017 to 30th June, 2018.
+In view of the above, a procurement and disposal assessment of the County Government of Bungoma was conducted from 6th May, 2019 to 9th May 2019.
+The assessment covered procurement and disposal proceedings for the period 1st July, 2017 to 30th June 2018.
 The main objective of the assessment was to determine the extent to which the Procuring Entity (PE) complied with the Act and the applicable regulations; circulars and directives issued by the Authority and other generally acceptable professional best practices, in conducting their procurement and disposal activities.
 The assessment also aimed at identifying strengths and weaknesses (if any), as well as risks inherent in the procurement system and propose remedial measures to address the weaknesses identified.

-An Entry Meeting with the PE's representatives was held on 25th February, 2019 to discuss the scope of the assessment, the assessors' and PE's expectations, access to documentation and other issues relevant to the exercise.
+An Entry Meeting with the PE's representatives was held on 6th May 2019 to discuss the scope of the assessment, the assessors' and PE's expectations, access to documentation and other issues relevant to the exercise.
 For purposes of assessing the procuring entity's compliance and risk levels, the assessors examined sampled contracts and focussed on two broad indicators namely: institutional arrangements, procurement and disposal processes.
 The sampling was done randomly but in a structured manner to include all item categories (i.e. goods, works, services and disposals) and procurement and disposal methods used during the period under assessment.
 The review used qualitative and quantitative data collection methods.
 The methods included interviews, observation, confirmation and examination of records.

-The assessment was mainly constrained by weaknesses in the maintenance of procurement records which made the retrieval of procurement records slow and time consuming.
+The assessment was mainly limited / constrained by weaknesses in the maintenance of procurement records which made the retrieval of procurement records slow and time consuming.
+The procurement records were scattered and so it took the assessment team a lot of time trying to locate different documents from different files.